ajimenezrosa/TwitterScraper/README.md

 # TwitterScraper
-This bot can be used to search Twitter for email addresses and phone numbers left in users' bios.
+This bot can be used to scrape Twitter for email addresses and phone numbers associated with user accounts.
+Additionally, it can use AI to build profiles about those users' personalities including their values and needs.
 The results are stored in a SQLite database.

 ## Usage
 ```
 [joe@centos TwitterScraper]$ ./twitter-scraper.py --help
-usage: twitter-scraper.py [-h] -d DICTIONARY [-q] [--socks5 SOCKS5]
+usage: twitter-scraper.py [-h] -d DICTIONARY [-a] [-q] [--verified]
+                          [--socks5 SOCKS5]

 TwitterScraper searches Twitter for user profiles and scrapes any email
 addresses and phone numbers in their bios.
 The username and any emails or